endurantgames/pioneers/src/classes.md

 ## Gemini Talents

 ::::::::::::: infolist ::::::::::::::::::::::::::::::
-- **Electronic Countermeasures** Spend 1 Kit to shut down 1 Pion in this Fight.
+- **Electronic Countermeasures** Spend 1 Kit to shut down 1 Pion until the end of the Fight.
 - **Salvage Ops** Spend 1 Impulse to gain 1 Kit from a dead Pion.
 - **Weapon Modifications** Spend 1 Kit to give your weapon Autofire, Burn, EMP, Exploding, Piercing, or Shock for this Fight.